-HB 1668 would align the threshold to issue TRBs with the threshold for enrollment and hasten the funding mechanism necessary to construct TAMU-CT's administration and instructional facilities.
+HB 317 would amend Education Code sec.
+55.1751(d) to allow the Texas A&M University System to issue bonds for facilities at Texas A&M University - Central Texas when the Texas Higher Education Coordinating Board certified that enrollment at the Tarleton State University System Center - Central Texas in Killeen had reached 1,000 full-time students.
+The bill would take immediate effect if finally passed by a two-thirds record vote of the membership of each house.
+Otherwise, it would take effect September 1, 2007.
+SUPPORTERS SAY: HB 317 would align the threshold to issue TRBs with the threshold for enrollment and hasten the funding mechanism necessary to construct TAMU-CT's administration and instructional facilities.
 TRBs were authorized in 2006 for TAMU-CT, but the school is not eligible to receive the bonds until it reaches an enrollment of 1,500 full-time students for one semester.
-TAMU-CT will be able to operate as a general academic institution when its enrollment reaches 1,000, and HB 1668 would align the two enrollment thresholds.
+TAMU-CT will be able to operate as a general academic institution when its enrollment reaches 1,000, and HB 317 would align the two enrollment thresholds.
 According to THECB, the population of the Central Texas region is projected to increase from 2,309,972 people in 2000 to more than 3 million in 2015, a 35.7 percent growth.
 An increasing number of students wishing to attend a public university will mean more need for educational opportunity, and TAMU-CT could help accommodate the expanding demand.
 Also, there is not another state university without a capped enrollment for 100 miles.
 Currently, all available space is fully utilized, and options for responding to the need for more space are limited.
-The school is renting and borrowing classroom space from the local independent school district and a community college, and because these institutions have priority use of HB 1668 House Research Organization page 3 their facilities, most of Tarleton-CT's classes currently must be held after 4 p.m., which seriously hampers students' progress.
+The school is renting and HB 317 House Research Organization page 3 borrowing classroom space from the local independent school district and a community college, and because these institutions have priority use of their facilities, most of Tarleton-CT's classes currently must be held after 4 p.m., which seriously hampers students' progress.
 The local community is fully behind expanding the school, especially Fort Hood.
 The school is important to the quality of life for the soldiers and their families.
 Many soldiers choose to stay in the area after completing their service and the school provides access to higher education opportunities for them and their families.
 Ft.
 Hood contributes \$6.09 billion a year to the state of Texas, creating more than 50,000 jobs in the area.
 There are more than 224,000 retirees, families, and survivors, many of whom wish to pursue higher education.
 The demographics of the student population are diverse and reflect the population of the area.
 Many of the students are considered non-traditional, meaning they probably are employed and older than average students, and about 40 percent are non-Anglo.
 Expanding the facilities would enable more students to attend, addressing an integral part of Closing the Gaps in participation by under-represented groups of students.
 OPPONENTS SAY:

 Tarleton-CT has not experienced significant growth during the last four years, and the student enrollment has remained relatively constant during this period.
-If it were to reach the enrollment threshold to become TAMU-CT, a stand-alone institution, and the higher enrollment threshold for issuing TRBs to fund new facilities was lowered, it may not generate sufficient formula funding to sustain an institution of high quality.
+This indicates that the center is appropriately serving the area's educational needs.
+If it were to reach the enrollment threshold to become TAMU-CT, a stand-alone institution, by lowering the enrollment threshold for issuing TRBs to fund new facilities, it may not generate sufficient formula funding to sustain an institution of high quality.
 NOTES: